Rapture (Battlestar Galactica): Plot

 She moves closer to see their faces and instantly recognizes one of them saying, "You!
 Forgive me, I had no idea."
 The being, whose identity remains hidden from the viewer, reaches out to take D'anna's hand, but the scene quickly fades with Baltar taking the figure's place.
 Baltar agonizingly asks what the five faces were and if he is a Cylon, but D'anna can only say it was beautiful and dies.
 Tyrol and the rest of the humans arrive and arrest Baltar.

 Aboard a Basestar, Athena and Six arrive in the nursery where Boomer (the copy of Number Eight who shot Admiral Adama), is caring for Hera.
-Athena urges Boomer to come with them saying Tyrol and Adama still have love for her, but Boomer says that part of her life is over.
-Athena decides that Hera needs a human doctor and pleads to Six and Boomer to let her take Hera back to Galactica; if not, the first of a "new generation" will die.
+Athena urges Boomer to come with them, saying Tyrol and Adama still love her, but Boomer says that part of her life is over.
+Athena decides that Hera needs a human doctor and pleads with Six and Boomer to let her take Hera back to Galactica; if not, the first of a "new generation" will die.
 Boomer is reluctant and seems ready to kill the baby herself, but Caprica-Six kills Boomer and leaves with Athena and Hera for Galactica.

-As the nova expands, the Cylon Basestars jump away and Adama orders that a rescue mission launched.
+As the nova expands, the Cylon Basestars jump away and Adama orders that a rescue mission be launched.
 The raptors rescue the people on the planet and Galactica jumps away just in time.
-On the flight deck, Anders and Starbuck reunite along with Apollo and Dee.
-Helo and Athena are finally reunited with their daughter and take her to Doctor Cottle for treatment while Caprica-Six is taken to the brig.
+On the flight deck, Anders and Starbuck reunite, along with Apollo and Dee.
+Helo and Athena take their daughter to Doctor Cottle for treatment, while Caprica-Six is taken to the brig.
 Baltar, who was brought aboard Galactica in a body bag - despite being alive - is also taken to the brig on the orders of Colonel Tigh.

 Helo remembers seeing a painting in Starbucks's apartment that looked just like the Eye of Jupiter drawing in the temple and asks her why she made it, but Starbuck is uncertain, saying she simply liked the pattern.

-D'anna resurrects and is greeted by a Brother Cavil.
+D'anna is resurrected and is greeted by a Brother Cavil.
 She smiles, having finally seen the five remaining Cylon models, but before she can elaborate, Cavil tells her that her model series has been determined to be fundamentally flawed and the entire line will be put in cold storage.
 Her last words are that he will see the five soon too.